ZhengLyu-Data/Lvzheng-Wuhan-Realworld/02_supply_chain_dashboard/README.md

 This project demonstrates a full data analysis pipeline for a simulated supply chain dataset.
 It covers data cleaning in Python, SQL querying for business insights, and a professional dashboard created in Tableau.
 This project showcases my ability to work across multiple platforms and tools commonly used in data roles.

 ---
+## 📊 Project Overview

+This project provides a foundational business insight into sales performance using a simulated retail dataset.
+The pipeline includes:

+- Data cleaning using Python (Pandas)
+- Trend visualization over time
+- Geographic breakdown by cities and trasnportation
+- Product category contribution via bar and pie charts
+- Dashboard publishing with Tableau Public
+- Manage and manipulate relational databases with SQL

+---

 ## 🔧 Tools Used